1stage/Aquarius-MX/src/rom/v2-0/README.md

      - The data read at the port is Exclusive OR'ed with *byte2*, then AND'ed with *byte1*.
      - If the result is zero, MX BASIC loops back and reads the data at the port again.
      - If the result is nonzero, execution continues with the next statement.
-     - If J is omitted, it is assumed to be zero
+     - If *byte2* is omitted, it is assumed to be zero
    - Advanced: During the read, *address* is put on the Z80 address bus.
    - Caution: WAIT is not interrupted by Control-C. The RST key must be used to exit a WAIT that is in an infinite loop.
 ### EXAMPLE: